turingschool/mod-0-curriculum/session1/index.md

 * Make sure your video is on and your mic is off!
 * Session will be recorded and posted in Slack
 * Find a typo? - let us know!
-* If you haven't already, start your capstone!
+* If you haven't already, 2001ers - start your capstone!
 It's due in a week and a half!
+* Friends and family even this Wednesday at 5:30.
+Link in slack to rsvp
 * <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.

 ### Breakout Rooms